 3. Being friendly with the Benjis

 As Macklemore sang in Thrift Shop, “Only got $20 in my pocket, I’m, I’m, I’m hunting.
 This is fucking awesome.”
 You can have a lot of fun when you know where the f*ck your money’s coming from and where it’s going.

 Knowing where you are and where you want to be, gives you a roadmap for making it happen.
-When we wanted to become debt free we needed that roadmap, otherwise, Sunday Funday, poppin’ bottles at happy hour and that Amazon addiction would stay the path of least resistance – especially when Visa and Master Card don’t say “No.”
+When we chose to become debt free we needed that roadmap, otherwise, Sunday Funday, poppin’ bottles at happy hour and that Amazon addiction would remain the path of least resistance – especially with Visa and Master Card never saying “No.”

-Another great thing about the Benjis is we now spend with a purpose.
-What truly makes you happy, not temporarily happy?
-Not a slight buzz from a couple of cocktails or Starbucks-happy?
+Another great thing about the Benjis is that we now spend with a purpose.
+What brings you true joy, not temporarily happiness?
+Not a slight buzz from a couple of cocktails-happy?

-What, days or weeks later, makes you smile?
+What makes you smile days or weeks later?
 Spend your money on that?
-Create a plan to do it.
+Create a plan to do that.